fussldrach/github-pages-with-jekyll/_posts/2020-06-19-whateverNo1.md

 ---
-title: "Let's have a title for that post!"
+title: "this post's title is "a title for that post""
 date: 2020-06-19
 ---
 ...so this is what a correct date convention on an .md-file looks like: YYYY-MM-DD.